A quote: “It is the sweet, simple things of life which are the real ones after all.” ~~ Laura Ingalls Wilder

 .

-. featured image, cropped, Adobe Stock standard license
+. featured image, cropped, Adobe Stock Standard license

 The post Friday Fiction: 200 Word Challenge appeared first on Victory Girls Blog.